brevis-network/prover-network-contracts/docs/frontend_guide.md

 More stats-related view functions can be found at [IBrevisMarket.sol](../src/market/IBrevisMarket.sol#L425-L473)

 #### Semantics
-- wins: incremented on assignment changes during reveal; reflects how many requests a prover was assigned (won).
+- wins: instantaneous count of current assignments.
+It increases when the prover becomes the winner for a request and decreases if they are superseded before finalization.
+It is carried forward across epochs.
-- requestsFulfilled: incremented only on successful proof submission.
+- requestsFulfilled: cumulative lifetime count, incremented only on successful proof submission.
-- missed (derived): `wins - requestsFulfilled`.
+- recent window semantics: recent values are computed as diffs between the current and previous cumulative snapshots.
+Therefore, `recent.wins` is a net change (assignments gained minus assignments lost) since the epoch start, not a count of “wins events”.
-- lastActiveAt: updated on the prover’s own bid/reveal/submit.
+- lastActiveAt: updated on the prover’s own bid/reveal/submit; in recent stats it is non-zero only if there was activity in the current epoch.
+- totals fallback: if a prover had no activity in the current epoch, `getProverStatsTotal` returns the previous epoch snapshot, so totals don’t reset at epoch boundaries.

 #### Epochs, Recent, and Totals
-- Totals: lifetime aggregate per prover.
+- Totals: cumulative snapshot for the current epoch (falls back to the previous epoch if no current activity).
 - Epochs: time-bounded buckets with startAt and endAt.
-- Recent: the recent (current epoch’s) stats.
+- Recent: the recent (current epoch’s) stats computed as a diff between current and previous snapshots.
 Use `getProverRecentStats(..)`, `getRecentStatsInfo()`.

 #### Example: Browsing Epoch History
 ```typescript